 Once you arrive at Faro Airport, pick up your rental car.
 There are lots of car rental companies to choose from and the prices are great.
-We paid just €18 per day for our car from Sixt but we were also visiting the Algarve in winter when the prices are the lowest.
+We paid just €18 per day for our small car from Sixt but we were also visiting the Algarve in winter when the prices are the lowest.

 Although Faro is the region’s capital, I recommend heading west straight away and not spending much time here because there are much more interesting places to visit in the Algarve.

 Tip: Instead of renting a regular car, you might want to consider renting a campervan or a motorhome for your Algarve road trip.
 Thanks to its good roads and stunning scenery, Portugal is a fantastic destination for campervanning and motorhoming.
 Check out Motorhome Republic for the best motorhome and campervan rental deals in the Algarve.